tgroeppmaier/cpp/README.md

 ```

+### Difference between cin and getline

+The difference between std::cin >> first_name; and std::getline(std::cin, first_name); lies in how they handle whitespace characters:

+std::cin >> first_name; This line of code reads input until it encounters a whitespace character (like a space, tab, or newline).
+For example, if the user enters "John Doe", first_name will only store "John".

+std::getline(std::cin, first_name); This line of code reads an entire line of input until it encounters a newline character (which is added when the user presses Enter).
+In the same example, if the user enters "John Doe", first_name will store the entire string, "John Doe".

+So, if you expect the input to contain spaces and you want to store the entire input in a single string, you should use std::getline().
+If you only want to store a single word, you can use std::cin >>.

 ### Const Member Function

 A const member function is a member function that guarantees it will not modify the object and its data members, or call any other member functions that are not const.